andreregino/my-leetcode-answers/README.md

 # my-leetcode-answers
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions: lists, arrays, trees, two pointers, hashsets, and so on.

+I'm trying to do it everyday.
+A very fun way to not forget how to do basic algorithms.